-Travelling north or south along State Highway 1, it's easy to pass through Taihape, Mangaweka, Marton or Bulls unthinkingly, missing this beauty hidden just beneath the surface and off the beaten track.
+Travelling north or south along State Highway 1, it's easy to pass through Taihape, Mangaweka, Marton or Bulls unthinkingly, missing this beauty hidden just off the beaten track.

 Peter McIntyre, the famous New Zealand Second World War artist, expressed his delight in painting the bush and vast papa cliffs, and for good reason.
 The colours are spellbinding: the deep green bush, the blue-grey and white papa cliffs above the pastel blue river that intersects the lush hillside pastures.